metti/stg/doc/stg.md

 If multiple (or zero) inputs are provided, then a symbol merge operation is run.

 The resulting ABI has the union of the inputs' symbols, which must be disjoint.

+## Deduplication

+ABI representations, particularly merged ones, almost always have some sets of nodes that are recursively equal.
+By default, duplicate nodes are eliminated.

+*   `-d|--keep-duplicates`

+    Skip the deduplication pass.

 ## Output